koralreeef/koralreeef.github.io/about.markdown

 ---
 i am karl, he/him

-very lucky to be alive and an unemployed full stack dev
+very lucky to be alive

 i like to do a lot of things